Tibial nerve dysfunction

 Other tests that may be ordered include blood tests and imaging tests, such as

 Treatment is aimed at restoring feeling and strength to the foot and toes.
-In some cases, no treatment is needed, and patients will recover on their own.
+In some cases, no treatment is needed, and people will recover on their own.
 Severe loss of sensation may lead to toe or foot sores (ulcers) and infections.

-Job counseling, therapy, changes, or retraining may be recommended.
+A change in job or retraining may be recommended.

 or sensation. may be uncomfortable and last for a long period of time.